Noasaurus: Discovery and naming

 During the latter half of the 20th century, a series of fossil-hunting expeditions were dispatched across to Argentina.
-In April 1975, an team of college students and paleontologists from the Fundacion Miguel Lillo of San Miguel de Tucuman explored fossiliferous outcrops at El Brete, 2.7 km from the town of El Brete Estancia, which is a fossiliferous (fossil-bearing) site that is from the middle section of the Lecho Formation.
+In April 1975, an team of college students and paleontologists from the Fundación Miguel Lillo of San Miguel de Tucumán explored fossiliferous outcrops at El Brete, 2.6 km south of the El Brete Estancia, which is a fossiliferous (fossil-bearing) site that is from the middle section of the Lecho Formation.
 These layers derive from the Maastrichtian stage of the Late Cretaceous Period, dating to between 70 million and 68 million years old.
 Led by Argentine paleontologist Jose Bonaparte, the group unearthed a bonebed of disarticulated dinosaur fossils, numbering over 100 bones, from several different dinosaur taxa.
 These fossils were excavated from May to August 1975, though fieldwork at the site continued over the next two years.
 A disarticulated partial skeleton of a theropod dinosaur was discovered in 1975 or 76 by Jaime Eduardo Powell, a PhD student of Bonaparte's, among a skeleton of the titanosaur Saltasaurus.
-These fossils were transported to the Instituto "Miguel Lillo" in Tucuman, Argentina where they was prepared and cataloged.
+These fossils were transported to the Fundación Miguel Lillo in San Miguel de Tucumán where they was prepared and cataloged.
 The skeleton, cataloged under PVL 4061, contains the maxilla, the quadrate bone, two cervical (neck) vertebrae, two cervical ribs, the centrum of a back vertebra, two hand claws, a finger phalanx and the second right metatarsal bone.
 One of the hand claws was initially identified as a second toe claw.
 In 2004, it was recognised as a hand claw, at which occasion the second hand claw was referred.
 The tetrapod fossils of El Brete were first recorded by Boneparte et al. in 1977, including the theropod recovered which was described as belonging to a coelurosaur theropod.

 The type and only known species, Noasaurus leali, was named and briefly described by Bonaparte and Powell in 1980 alongside Saltasaurus.
 The generic name Noasaurus begins with a usual abbreviation of noroeste Argentina, "northwest Argentina".
 The specific name honours the discoverer of the site, Juan Carlos Leal.
 The unusual nature of Noasaurus' anatomy led Bonaparte to erect the family Noasauridae, a group originally thought to be closely related to the basal coelurosaurians Coelurus and Compsognathus.
 Noasaurus remained poorly described and enigmatic for many years, with it only getting its brief description in 1980 and little further research, whereas its contemporary Saltasaurus and enantiornithines received full descriptions.
 In 1999, a cervical (neck) vertebra found at the site, specimen MACN 622, was identified as oviraptorosaurian, a rare proof that the Oviraptorosauria had invaded the Gondwanan continents.
 In 2007 however, it was reidentified as a noasaurid vertebra, probably belonging to the Noasaurus holotype.
 The decades following Noasaurus' description revealed that it was one of many noasaurid dinosaurs in the group Ceratosauria, with genera named from Madagascar, Brazil, and many other countries.
 In 2024, a study by an international team of researchers led by Christophe Hendrickx described the holotype of Noasaurus in further detail and evaluated its paleobiology, paleoecology, classification, and anatomy.